Meet the team

 Clare is a Fertility Nurse Specialist with experience as a midwife.
 She has worked at Bath Fertility since 1996 and is one of the first nurses in the UK to have trained as an embryo transfer practitioner and subsequently directly trained nurses in this procedure.
 Clare coordinates our donor programme which she has developed to include altruistic donation, egg sharing, known egg donation, embryo donation and surrogacy.
 She was part of the team appearing in the BBC One Life documentary series “Three sisters – one baby” which followed three sisters along their journey of donation and surrogacy.

-Natalie joined the senior management team in 2012 as Business Manager and managed the complex project of transferring the service and build of our new centre following 19 years at the Royal United Hospital.
+Natalie is a highly dedicated member of the Director’s team with a wealth of experience, allowing her to effectively lead the high performing multi-disciplinary teams and ensure that operational and financial targets and regulatory requirements are met.
+Natalie has well developed leadership skills, experience of project delivery and facilities management expertise, as well as proven abilities in identifying and developing business growth opportunities.
+Natalie’s achievements include managing the complex project of transferring the service and build of our new centre following 19 years at the Royal United Hospital and overseeing the expansion of Bath Fertility to Bristol.
 Natalie is responsible for the operational management and leadership of the business team as well as the HR, H&S, contracts and facilities.
 She brings with her a wide range of business skills to include Events management of the Commonwealth Championships, Quality Assessor for an Anglia Ruskin University qualifications, Commercial Directorship of an ecological consultancy and business owner.

 Ruth has over 20 years experience of NHS finance and works with our NHS Commissioners to secure an efficient and effective service.
 She will also work to ensure we achieve value for money in all our services.